ARTICA WRITINGS

 SVALBARD’S INTERNATIONAL COMMUNITY

-Artica Svalbard’s Artica Writings series returns, focusing on the personal stories of international residents in Svalbard.
+In 2024 Artica Svalbard’s Artica Writings series focuses on the personal stories of international residents in Svalbard.
 Unlike many Arctic regions, Svalbard has no indigenous population, with its 2,500 residents representing over 50 countries.
 Recent changes in Norwegian policies, outlined in the Svalbard white paper, aim to make Longyearbyen more appealing to Norwegian families by improving housing and services.
 At the same time, voting rights for non-Norwegian residents in local elections are being restricted unless they have strong ties to mainland Norway.
 These changes signal a shift in Norway’s governance approach, aiming to reinforce its presence in the region while impacting Svalbard’s diverse international community.

 Led by journalist Elida Høeg, known for her work on climate and migration, with photography by Ángel Valiente, the series explores how international residents navigate these evolving policies and cultural dynamics.
 The interviews took place in Longyearbyen at the end of 2024 and delve into the personal journeys, the challenges of adapting to Norwegian customs, and the broader implications of policy shifts.
 Coinciding with the centenary of the Svalbard Treaty, which upholds principles of shared access and equality, the essays culminate in a 2025 publication that offers an intimate and timely portrait of life in this unique Arctic community.